Chicago Bulls: 1995–98: Return of Jordan and second three-peat

-With a lineup of Jordan, Pippen, Rodman, Harper and Longley, and perhaps the league's best bench in Steve Kerr, Kukoč, Wennington, Buechler, and guard Randy Brown, the Bulls were seen as the team to win again for the NBA Finals.

-The Bulls started their 1995–96 campaign with a 105–91 win over the visiting Hornets.
+With a lineup of Jordan, Pippen, Rodman, Harper and Longley, alongside Randy Brown, Steve Kerr, Kukoč, Wennington, and Buechler, the Bulls were poised to reach the NBA Finals.
+They started their 1995–96 campaign with a 105–91 win over the visiting Charlotte Hornets.
 In that game, Michael Jordan recorded 42 points, 6 rebounds and 7 assists for the Bulls.
 The next game, they were up against the Boston Celtics.
 The Bulls scored 35 points in the third quarter as they pulled away against the Celtics, 107–85.
 Six Bulls players scored in double figures in this win.
-The 1995–96 Bulls posted one of the best single-season improvements in league history and the best single-season record at that time, moving from 47–35 to 72–10, becoming the first NBA team to win 70 or more games.
+The 1995–96 Bulls posted one of the best single-season improvements in league history and the best single-season record at that time, moving from 47–35 to 72–10, becoming the first NBA team to win 70 or more regular season games.
 Jordan won his eighth scoring title, and Rodman his fifth straight rebounding title, while Kerr finished second in the league in three-point shooting percentage.
 Jordan garnered the elusive triple crown with the NBA MVP, NBA All-Star Game MVP, and NBA Finals MVP.
 Krause was named NBA Executive of the Year, Jackson Coach of the Year, and Kukoč the Sixth Man of the Year.
 Both Pippen and Jordan made the All-NBA First Team, and Jordan, Pippen, and Rodman made the All-Defensive First Team, making the Bulls one of several teams in NBA history with three players on the All-Defensive First Team.